Comment on page

 Above are the steps for building from source, the dependencies are specific to Ubuntu/Debian.
 See full installation instructions for other Linux Distributions.

-Amber works with
+Amber works with postgresql

 (default), mysql